 In particular, keep a ‘bookkeeping eye’ on outstanding invoices.
 If you aren’t getting paid on time, you are giving your customers an interest-free loan at the expense of your cash flow.

-According to BACS, the automated payment system, nearly 40% of companies spend up to four hours a week chasing late payers.
+A recent article shows, nearly 40% of companies spend up to four hours a week chasing late payers.
 Almost a quarter of small and medium-sized businesses have faced a financial crisis because of delayed payments from customers, with many staring at insolvency because of unpaid invoices.

 So, it is imperative to have a plan in place for dealing with invoices that haven’t been paid after 30, 60 or 90 days.